-With the launch of PoLAR’s new digital interface in 2012, we included a space for new authors to articulate challenges, dilemmas, and other encounters they faced in the field that are not addressed in their published articles.
+With the launch of the Political and Legal Anthropology Review’s new digital interface in 2012, we included a space for new authors to articulate challenges, dilemmas, and other encounters they faced in the field that are not addressed in their published articles.

 Louisa Lombard discusses a situation that arose during the fieldwork that informs her article, “Navigational Tools for Central African Roadblocks,” which is available in Volume 36, Issue 1.
 Specifically, Lombard describes some of the practical negotiations that crossing roadblocks policed by rebel groups entailed:

 For the most part, I passed through roadblocks with little difficulty.
 Perhaps the barrier worker would give a cursory glance at my ordres de mission, and perhaps he would eventually lift the barrier only with marked languorousness.
 As an expatriate passenger in NGO vehicles, I benefited from a variety of unofficial diplomatic immunity.
 There were exceptions, however, especially in rebel-controlled areas.

 As a supplement to her article, “Unmaking the State in ‘Occupied’ Haiti,” which is available in Volume 35, Issue 2, Chelsey Kivland reflectson the political ambiguity of the UN peacekeeping mission, MINUSTAH, in Haiti.
 Focusing on a few artistic expressions, she details the mission’s significance in a neighborhood where its impact has been most prominent, the Bel Air neighborhood of Port-au-Prince.
 She explains,